Zolithen/danmaku/docs/main.md

 - `texture : Love.Text <read-only>`

 ### Methods
+- `init(parent : Node, name : String, x : Number, y : Number, text : String) : dnkButton`
+-> Class constructor, creates a text button at `(x, y)` with the text `text`.
+Auto-sizes the button to contain the text.

 - `set_text(t : String)`
 -> Sets the text of the button to be `t`.